Some students get confused by scientific language and think that there is no gravity in space

 How do things stay in orbit?
 (5-11)

 Exactly the same combination of falling and moving sideways works for anything in orbit.
 The planet, moon, or satellite falls towards the things that it's orbiting.
 That's the effect of gravity.
-But it also travels forwards, at just the right speed, so that it the sideways movement compensates for the movement caused by the falling.
+But it also travels forward, at just the right speed, so that the sideways movement compensates for the movement caused by the falling.
 So the orbiting thing stays the same distance away from what it's orbiting around.

 View Resource -